mattmotoki/mattmotoki.github.io/content/published/kaggle-archive.md

 * Almost 9 million products
 * More than 15 million images at 180x180 resolution
 * More than 5000 categories
-* Over 62 GB of bson files (binary json)
+* Over 62 GB of BSON files (binary JSON)

-My final solution which was an ensemble of various DenseNet, Resnet, Inception, and Xception architectures ranked in the top 3.8%.
+My final solution, which was an ensemble of various DenseNet, Resnet, Inception, and Xception architectures, ranked in the top 3.8%